 In 1968, The Stones taped a British TV special called Rock and Roll Circus.
 It featured music and circus performances, with guests Jethro Tull, John Lennon, Taj Mahal, and The Who, among others.
 Lennon's first performance without the Beatles, it never aired on TV, but was released on video in 1995.

-Bill Wyman has a restaurant in London called Sticky Fingers.
+In 1989, Bill Wyman opened a restaurant in London called Sticky Fingers.

 Their long hair was considered outrageous in 1963.
 They took out a Christmas ad in a paper saying "Best wishes to all the starving hairdressers and their families."